Pesticide poisoning: Long term effects of pesticide poisonings

 Pesticides contain many toxic chemicals that affect farmers for many years.
 Farm workers are impacted greatly and though they get treatment once they are exposed they have to deal with other health issues even years after the incident.
-There are about 385 million cases of pesticide exposure a year, and about 11,000 people die of accidental exposure.
-The long term effects of pesticide exposure are birth defects, miscarriages, infertility in both men and women, neurological diseases such as Parkinson’s disease, amyotrophic lateral sclerosis (ALS), and dementia-like diseases.
+The long term effects of pesticide exposure are birth defects, miscarriages, infertility in both men and women, neurological diseases such as Parkinson's disease, amyotrophic lateral sclerosis (ALS), and dementia-like diseases.
 And another long-term effect is different types of cancers such as lung cancer, prostate cancer, stomach cancer, breast cancer, and kidney cancer.
 Farmers and everyone in surrounding areas of pesticide poisoning are exposed and at risk of all the long term effects.
+The neurotoxicity of certain pesticides has been implicated as a potential contributing factor to the development of neurodegenerative diseases, raising concerns about their long-term impact on human health.

+Effects on children

+Children are proven to be more susceptible to developmental poisons from pesticides than adults.
+Additionally risking greater sensitivity to pesticides from compounding stressors or other environmental factors.
+Small pesticide exposures have been shown to have an impact on young children's neurological and behavioral development.
+Researchers have studied the effects of pesticides on children as opposed to adults, finding children's immature organs and bodies are more susceptible to health effects.
+As a result, it is more difficult for children to break down and remove pesticide metabolites.
+Pesticide metabolites present in children can further negatively impact their health through their ability to hinder the bodies' ability to absorb vital nutrients from food.

 Society and culture

 Rachel Carson's 1962 environmental science book Silent Spring brought about the first major wave of public concern over the chronic effects of pesticides.

+Those who reside close to agriculture land are negatively impacted by pesticide drifting.
+This occurs when the pesticide chemicals travel to near by areas leading to exposure to highly toxic airborne chemicals.
+Pesticide drift is not an isolated occurrence and it happens routinely to those working in the fields and farm-working neighborhoods that reside close to industrial farming.